russrimm/power-platform-pcf/PCF/DatasetToExcel/README.md

 ## Features

-- Columns name based on selected fields in fields property
+- Column names based on selected fields in fields property
-- Columns order based on selected fields in fields property
+- Column ordering based on selected fields in fields property
 - Loading indicator
-- Customizable button (color, fill, font color, font size, border radius, and border color)
+- Customizable export button (color, fill, font color, font size, border radius, and border color)
-- Selected Columns to filter DataSet down to only the columns you would like to export.
+- Selectable Columns to filter the DataSet down to only the columns you would like to export.

 The **_Dataset to excel_** custom control is a PCF code component to export any dataset within Microsoft PowerApps to an Excel file.
 It is as simple as working with PowerApps out-of-box gallery control.